Widow ‘could not register’ that husband was ringleader of London Bridge attack

-The widow of the London Bridge terror attack ringleader broke down in court as she said she is still “not able to look at” photos of the eight victims.
+The widow of the London Bridge terror attack ringleader broke down in court as she said she had laid flowers at the scene but is “not able to look” at photos of the eight people who were killed.

 Zahrah Rehman, who was married to Khuram Butt, 27, denied she “closed her eyes” to his extremist views despite not reporting concerns to authorities.

+She told the Old Bailey that after the atrocity she mourned “with the rest of London”.

-She said the last time she saw her husband, on June 3 2017 – hours before he launched the attack with Rachid Redouane, 30, and Youssef Zaghba, 22 – he gave her a “peck” on the cheek at their family home.
+Ms Rehman said the final time she saw her husband, on June 3 2017 – hours before he launched the attack with Rachid Redouane, 30, and Youssef Zaghba, 22 – he gave her a “peck” on the cheek at their family home.

-Hours later the trio had murdered Xavier Thomas, 45, Christine Archibald, 30, Sara Zelenak, 21, Sebastien Belanger, 36, James McMullan, 32, Kirsty Boden, 28, Alexandre Pigeard, 26, and Ignacio Echeverria, 39, in an attack which lasted less than 10 minutes.
+Hours later victims Xavier Thomas, 45, Christine Archibald, 30, Sara Zelenak, 21, Sebastien Belanger, 36, James McMullan, 32, Kirsty Boden, 28, Alexandre Pigeard, 26, and Ignacio Echeverria, 39, were murdered in an attack which lasted less than 10 minutes.

-They used a van to launch the attack before continuing their assault on foot with 12in ceramic knives.
+The killers used a van to hit victims then continued their assault on foot with 12in ceramic knives before they were killed by police.

-Armed police stormed Butt’s home at about 8am the following day and arrested Ms Rehman, she said.
+Armed officers stormed Butt’s home at about 8am the following day and detained Ms Rehman, she said.

-Sobbing, she told the inquest: “I could not register it that I was living with him and he was in the same house as me and my kids.
+Sobbing, she said: “I could not register it that I was living with him and he was in the same house as me and my kids.
 And how could he do that?
 I could not register it.

 Counsel to the coroner Jonathan Hough QC asked her: “What would you say if it was suggested that you closed your eyes to signs he might do something terrible?”